kirkmingyeoh/DFE2_PythonScripts_inp/Instructions.md

 Note that additional instructions or preparations might be needed for advanced or customised scripts, and should be detailed within the respective scripts.

-These user-provided Abaqus input files, the user input script as well as the main Python script should then be placed in a folder/directory.
+These user-provided Abaqus input files, the user input file as well as the main Python script should then be placed in a folder/directory.

 -----
 User-provided information to the Python script
 -----
-Once the user-provided input files are generated and placed in a folder/directory, the following information needs to be updated in the user input script:
+Once the relevant files are placed in a folder/directory, the following information needs to be updated in the user input file:
 1) Name of the macroscale input file
 2) Name of the microscale input file
 3) Intended name for the Direct FE2 input file that the script will generate